SCHÖTTMER - RESEARCH HUB

 5.2.
 The agreed fees serve to finance the implementation of the respective projects.
 For this reason, half of the agreed fee plus the statutory value-added tax shall be due upon award of the contract and after performance of the service owed.
 Insofar as the approach to the study or the amount of the order make it appear appropriate, a deviating arrangement can be made.

 5.3.
 By placing the order, a payment term of 14 calendar days after receipt of the invoice shall be deemed agreed.
-The agreed fee is due without any deductions.
+The agreed fee is due without any deduction.
 The invoice can also be effectively received by sending it to the client by e-mail or fax.

 5.4.
 Invoices shall be settled in the currency stated in the offer - as a rule in EURO.
 Transfer fees for foreign currencies and other transfer fees incurred shall be borne exclusively by the client.

 5.5.
 In the case of projects in which services are rendered outside the euro zone, fee adjustments may also occur during the course of the project: In the event of exchange rate fluctuations of +/- 5% or more between the time of receipt of the quotation and the award of the contract, the costs shall be revised accordingly.